sailokeshaithagoni/DiabBook/README.md

 # DiabBook

-Basic application for logging your blood sugar levels.
+Basic application for logging blood sugar levels.

 No need to enter any user data.
 Your sugar levels will be logged in your local.